Michael Bennett, one of the most productive and popular Seahawks of all time, retires after 11 NFL seasons

 That doesn’t figure to be hard for Bennett, who was always about more than football during his NFL career.

 He wrote a book a few years ago called “Things That Make White People Uncomfortable,” having been among the more vocal Seahawks about the need for social change (which, according to The New Yorker, he plans to make into a scripted TV series).
-He begun sitting in protest during the national anthem in 2017.
+He began sitting in protest during the national anthem in 2017.

 He also has a foundation dedicated to helping families live healthy lifestyles.
 And given his famous way with words, it probably won’t be a surprise if he turns up on your TV talking about football again someday (he has made guest appearances on the NFL Network and has a podcast named “Mouthpeace” with his wife, Pele.)